Frequently Asked Questions regarding Q magnet devices:

 Many people complain of tape sensitivity and have tried a protective barrier product and still have problems.
 Pure Vitamin E is a great treatment for skin irritation.
 If Vitamin E is applied to the skin each time the devices are changed, it will lesson the irritation and help the lesions heal.
 Also, it is important to find other ways of applying the devices to your skin without using tape by experimenting with elastic bandages, elastic supports, headbands, wristbands, etc.

-Yes, Q magnets are coated in either silver or gold and the flux plate is a high grade magnetic stainless steel so they are waterproof and resistant to rusting.
+Yes, Q magnets are encased in plastic and waterproof.
 If your bathtub is porcelain, the devices may stick to the sides of the tub due to the metal underneath the porcelain.
 If that occurs, you may need to remove the devices before you bathe.

 Precise details of the molecular mechanism of biological effects of Qmagnets are still under investigation.
 Extensive investigation since 1986 suggests that steep variation of the field gradient in the area encompassed by the four magnetic poles of the Q magnet may alter the configuration of ion channels and change the permeability or neuronal cell membranes to sodium and calcium ions.
 This results in suppressing transmission of painful impulses to the brain.
 Other actions are under investigation, including effects on enzyme kinetics and membrane lipids.